storj/storj/docs/design/multipart-upload.md

 <project-id>/<bucket-id>/streams/<stream-id>/<segment position> => segment information
 ```

 This way we can list all the segments belonging to a single object.

-This single namespace for object segments adds other benefits, such as we can more easily detect things that still need to be deleted.
+This single namespace for segments has benefits, such as easily listing undeleted segments.

 ## Rationale

-There is an alternate design for this, to keep the segments in a "temporary location" and then during object committing move them into the appropriate location.
-This design adds a lot of more work for the Satellite, however the data-layout could stay relatively the same.
+Multipart uploads can also be implemented with a "temporary location".
+First the segments are uploaded to a temporary location and then, during object commit, moved to the main database.
+The benefit is that the database layout doesn't have to change.
+However, this adds more work to the satellite and there are more failure cases that need to be handled.

 ## Implementation

-All of this require metainfo API changest to be completed.
+First we need to finish implementing metainfo RPC changes, which will greatly simplify the database changes.

 1. Decide how to handle the database, whether to design new database or implement new schema.
 2. Implement appropriate interface for the database. https://github.com/storj/storj/pull/1874/files